 Scaleflex chooses Akeneo as its first PIM partner and offers a built-in DAM application to accelerate e-commerce brands' content-to-market

 NEW YORK, Jan.
-16, 2023 /PRNewswire/ -- Scaleflex premiers its DAM app on the Akeneo App Store at NRF's Retail Big Show in New York City.
+16, 2023 /CNW/ -- Scaleflex premiers its DAM app on the Akeneo App Store at NRF's Retail Big Show in New York City.

 Scaleflex, the media acceleration company powering hundreds of mid-market online brands, announces the release of its first-ever Digital Asset Management (DAM) application in a Product Information Management (PIM) App Store.
 Scaleflex chose Akeneo, a well-known Global leading solution provider in Product Experience Management (PXM) to start their PIM/DAM journey.